MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/format-validations.md

 ---
-title: "Format conversions (Microsoft Dataverse) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: "Format validations (Microsoft Dataverse) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
 description: "Learn how to validate format conversions in Microsoft Dataverse." # 115-145 characters including spaces.
 This abstract displays in the search result. ms.custom: "" ms.date: 07/30/2021